monemati/multiuav-gazebo-simulation/README.md

 ```

 ### Gazebo
 The Gazebo version 11 is used in this tutorial.
-ROS noetic has gazebo11 but if there is problem with it, you can use step below to installed it:
+ROS noetic has gazebo11 but if there is problem with it, you can use steps below to install it:
 ```
 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'
 wget http://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add –